zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Aggregate function.md

 **Note:**

-Please add `set odps.sql.type.system.odps2=true;` in front of the SQL statement that uses this function and submit it with SQL to use the new data type normally.
+Please add `set odps.sql.type.system.odps2=true;` in front of the SQL statement that uses this function and submit it with SQL to use the new data type function normally.